British Transport Police: On the request of a constable

-to assist him/her in the execution of their duties in relation to a particular incident, investigation or operation, a BTP constable also has the powers of the requesting officer for the purposes of that incident, investigation or operation.
+to help assist an officer in the execution of their duties in relation to a particular incident, investigation or operation, a BTP constable also has the powers of the requesting officer for the purposes of that incident, investigation or operation.
 If a constable from a territorial police force makes the request, then the powers of the BTP constable extend only to the requesting constable's police area.
 If a constable from the MDP or CNC makes the request, then the powers of the BTP officer are the same as those of the requesting constable.

 On the request of a chief constable (mutual aid)

 If requested by the chief constable of one of the forces mentioned above, a BTP constable takes on all the powers and privileges of members of the requesting force.
 This power is used for planned operations, such as the 2005 G8 summit at Gleneagles.

 Spontaneous requirement outside natural jurisdiction

 A BTP constable has the same powers and privileges of a constable of a territorial police force: